ellelkqy/ellelkqy.github.io/publications.md

 ### Conference Paper

+- Domain Adaptation for Image Segmentation with Category-Guide Classifier, in Proceedings of  International Conference on Intelligent Systems and Knowledge Engineering (ISKE) 2023.
 - Multi-Source Domain Adaptation with Incomplete Source Label Spaces, in Proceedings of International Conference on Knowledge-Based and Intelligent Information and Engineering Systems (KES) 2023.
 - Attention-Bridging TS Fuzzy Rules for Universal Multi-Domain Adaptation without Source Data,